Masoud-Fatemi/NTN_2022/README.md

 Once these steps finished, directed links were established based on interactional relationships, and only the largest connected component was retained.

 ## Dataset Composition
-The NTN-2022 dataset comprises XXX nodes and XXX directed edges, representing user interactions.
-The dataset includes detailed country labels for each node, indicating the user's location among the five Nordic countries (FI=Finland, SE=Sweden, NO=Norway, DK=Denmark, IS=Iceland), with Finland and Sweden being the most represented.
+The NTN-2022 dataset comprises 3,273 nodes and 13,483 directed edges, representing user interactions.
+The dataset includes detailed country labels for each node, indicating the user's location among the five Nordic countries (FI=Finland, SE=Sweden, NO=Norway, DK=Denmark, IS=Iceland).
 <br />
 <br />
 **NOTE**: For privacy reasons, the collected tweets will not be made public, and user IDs have been anonymized.